gsakkas/rite/README.md

             --clusters data/sp14_min/clusters/top_clusters.json
 Number of clusters = 118
 ```
-The command line output should include the lines with `Number of lines = `
+The command line output should include the lines with `Number of clusters = `
 near the end.
 Those are the total number of fix template clusters extracted
 from each year.